 If you are living and working in the Philippines, having a credit card or several cards will give you the most convenient life.
-Of course cash is still king.
+Of course, cash is still king.
 And debit cards are also relatively helpful but only to some extent.
-Credit card is the way to go.
+Overall, a credit card is the way to go.

-I’m not saying this because I’m promoting it, I’m saying it because it is true.
+I’m not saying this because I’m promoting it; I’m saying it because it is true.
 I myself have some and the convenience they give me is unmatched.
 Having credit cards in the Philippines means you can pay your utilities from the comforts of your own home – no pesky lines in the malls, just click and go.
 You can also book your flights easily – no need to go to ticketing offices, wait and talk to an agent for your flight tickets.

-With all the available credit cards that banks offer, how are you able to differentiate between all of those?
-Which has the most perks offered?
+With all the available credit cards that banks offer, how are you supposed to differentiate between all of those?
+Which have the most perks offered?
 Which gives more points?
 Which has the best customer service?
-Which cards offer best protection?
-Which offers best payment scheme?
+Which cards offer the best protection?
+Which offers the best payment scheme?

-I know there are a lot of things to consider, so in this article, I compiled the top elite cards that you can consider before applying.
+I know there are a lot of things to consider.
+So in this article, I compiled the top elite cards that you can consider before applying.
 Here are the top credit cards, together with the perks that come with them.

 1. HSBC Platinum Visa

 Of course, we all heard of HSBC, the banking giant.
 But have you heard of their HSBC Platinum Visa credit card?
-This card is specifically catered for the world traveler.
+This card is specifically catered towards the world traveler.
 With this, you can have free travel insurance while earning miles through their various programs.

-Main perks include: 1 airmile accumulated for every PhP25 spent; 10% fuel rebate on your first transaction with Caltex; 3% fuel rebate for the rest of your transactions with Caltex and travel insurance up to PhP10M.
+Main perks include 1 air mile accumulated for every Php25 spent; 10% fuel rebate on your first transaction with Caltex; 3% fuel rebate for the rest of your transactions with Caltex and travel insurance up to Php10M.

 2. Metrobank Peso Platinum Mastercard